 “There’s a lack of diversity in the industry, both in gender and race.
 Through NAPFA, I am looking forward to facilitating outreach efforts including tuition scholarships, free conference attendance and discounted organization memberships to better enable young people to access these vital resources as they build their careers,” said Susan.

-At Wescott, the entire team is committed to creating an inclusive workplace that promotes and nurtures diversity.
+At Wescott, the entire team is committed to creating an inclusive workplace that promotes and nurtures diversity, and in particular Wescott’s Diversity, Equity, & Inclusion Committee works to offer ongoing education and resources to our team members in order to better serve our clients and each other.
 True to this commitment, we are proud to have a 50/50 gender balance at all levels and are always seeking innovative ways to further diversify the talent within the firm.

 Collaborate and Advance

-Through their leadership in NAPFA, Lydia and Susan provide resources for industry professionals and newcomers seeking career guidance.
+Through their leadership in NAPFA, both past and present, Lydia and Susan provide resources for industry professionals and newcomers seeking career guidance.

 “NAPFA is unique in that it’s collaborative, not competitive,” Lydia said.
 The organization offers practice management tools, webinars, and education, including business development resources.